abstools/easyinterface/INSTALL.md

 EasyInterface consists of

- * applications server, where you configure your applications; and
+ * an applications server where you install and configure your applications; and
  * several clients (web, eclipse, etc.) that provide access to the applications installed on the server.

 Next we explain how to install the EasyInterface server and how to use the different clients.
-The server comes with several simple applications for the purpose of demonstrating various features, you can refer to `docs/manual.pdf` to see how to integrate your own applications.
+The server comes with several simple applications for the purpose of demonstrating various features, and for integrating you own application please refer to [docs/manual.pdf](file://docs/manual.pdf).

-In what follows we assume that you have cloned a copy of EasyInterface into a directory called `easyinterface`.
+In what follows we assume that you have already downloaded or cloned the github respository of EasyInterface into a directory called `easyinterface`.
+Moreover, make sure that all files inside the directory have read and execute permissions to `others`, for example, in Unix based systems this can be done as follows:

+	> chmod -R 755 easyinterface

 ## Installing the EasyInterface Server

-The installation consists in first installing an `Apache Web Server` (with a corresponding PHP module), and then configuring it to recognize the EasyInterface directory.
-Follow the steps below depending on if you are using `Linux`, `OS X` or `Windows`.
+The installation consists in installing an `Apache Web Server` (with a corresponding PHP module) and then configuring it to recognize the EasyInterface directory.
+If you already have Apache installed and the `easyinterface` directory is placed in a visible directory then no fruther configuration is required, simply visit the corresponding address (e.g., if it is placed in the `public_html` directory, visit [http://localhost/~user/easyinterface](http://localhost/~user/easyinterface)).
+Otherwise follow the steps below depending on the operating system you are using, `Linux`, `OS X` or `Windows`.

 ### Linux